 The Fund is expected to earn income such as rent, distributions and interest from its investments.
-It is intended that distributions will be paid from cash from operations.

 It is intended that the Fund will pay distributions sourced from its profit from operations (which broadly aligns with cash from operations).
 Over the medium-term, the Fund aims to distribute an amount which is up to 100% of the Fund's expected profit from operations available for distribution (excluding unrealised gains/losses).
 CFM will estimate profits available for distribution on a regular basis and will pay distributions monthly, taking into account that estimate.